acidburn0zzz/jetpack-sdk/packages/api-utils/docs/content/worker.md

 <api name="error">
 @event
-This event allows the content worker to react on an uncaught runtime script error that occurs in one of the content scripts.
+This event allows the content worker to react to an uncaught runtime script error that occurs in one of the content scripts.

 @argument {Error}